Skip to Content

 When that occurs, 2 can pop back instead of slipping and then X2 would have to closeout to not give a wide open shot.

-Part 1: Dribble entry, through cut, and shallow cuts
+Part 1: Dribble entry, through cut, and exchange cuts

-To start this play, 1 performs a dribble entry towards the right side wing while 3 cuts through the baseline to the left side corner.
+To start, 1 performs a dribble entry towards the right side wing while 3 cuts through the baseline to the left side corner.

-Additionally, as that happens, 2 and 4 execute shallow cuts towards the top and left side wing areas, respectively.
+Additionally, as that happens, 2 and 4 execute exchange cuts towards the top and left side wing areas, respectively.

 Part 2: Split cut